 I’m constantly telling students that now they’re big kids, their problems are more challenging, and they won’t have just one step anymore.

 Step 8: Solve

 Finally, students must do the actual calculations to solve the problem.

 Want more information about CUBES Math Word Problem Strategy?

 Click HERE to read another blog post about CUBES and CUBED posters and resources.
 The more you read about them, the more you’ll find them worthwhile!

-Here are some of the sets of CUBES Math Word Problem Strategy resources that are in my Teachers Pay Teachers store, if you want to look them over.
+Here are some CUBES Math Word Problem Strategy resources available in my Teachers Pay Teachers store.

-**There are other strategies and sets out there that are similar to these posters, but I absolutely LOVE the CUBED (with the letter “D”) strategy best because of the emphasis with Common Core to have students represent the math problems with pictures or drawings (Drawings = D in the CUBED strategy).
+**There are other strategies and sets out there similar to these posters.
+Still, I LOVE CUBED (with the letter “D”) strategy best because of the emphasis with Common Core to have students represent the math problems with pictures or drawings (Drawings = D in the CUBED strategy).